ghga-de/epic-docs/72-pygmy-goat/technical_specification.md

 site.
 However, developers or even hypothetical third parties working with or contributing to `hexkit` do not currently have access to the comprehensive and consolidated documentation that the library warrants.
 This epic will remedy that.
-The aggregated documentation can be located within the library as a README or within an external service, such as the internal docs site.
+The aggregated documentation will be written in Markdown and processed using MkDocs.
+Optionally, we can publish it using GitHub Pages.
+This approach ensures accessibility for both internal developers and third parties.

 ### Included/Required: